GLOBAL MARKETS-Stocks rally as euro gains on likely rate hikes

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, May 23 (Reuters) - U.S. and European stocks rallied on Monday, with the S&P 500 staying clear of a bear market, while the euro leapt after the European Central Bank said it was likely to lift its deposit rate out of negative territory by September.
+NEW YORK/LONDON, May 23 (Reuters) - U.S. and European stocks rallied on Monday, with the S&P 500 .SPXfor the moment moving away from a bear market, while the euro leapt after the European Central Bank said it was likely to lift its deposit rate out of negative territory by September.

-Oil prices slid and gold extended recent gains, but the dollar fell further as investors cut their bets on more advances in the greenback based on market expectations of yields moving higher still from Federal Reserve monetary tightening.
+Oil prices slid and gold extended recent gains, but the dollar fell further as investors cut their bets on more greenback advances based on market expectations for rising yields as the Federal Reserve tightens money supply.

-The MSCI all-country world index .MIWD00000PUS gained 1.47% but is still down about 17% from its record high in January.
-The pan-European STOXX 600 index .STOXX closed up 1.26%, with the major British .FTSE, French .FCHI, German .GDAXI and Spanish .IBEX indices rising more than 1%.
+The MSCI all-country world index .MIWD00000PUS gained 1.54%, but is still down about 17% from its record high in January.
+The pan-European STOXX 600 index .STOXX rose 1.26%, with the major British .FTSE, French .FCHI, German .GDAXI and Spanish .IBEX indices rising more than 1% each.

-Stocks on Wall Street also gained more than 1%, though the Nasdaq lagged after briefly trading in the red.
+Stocks on Wall Street also gained more than 1%, though the Nasdaq Composite .IXICinitially lagged after briefly trading in the red.

-Value stocks .IVX rose 1.73% and growth stocks gained 1.63%.
-The rally lifted all 11 S&P 500 sectors and put the benchmark on track for its first week of gains after seven consecutive weekly losses on fears of a looming slowdown, yet many analysts say the downturn in equities is not over.
+The rally lifted all 11 S&P 500 sectors and put the benchmark on track for its first week of gains after seven consecutive weekly losses on fears of a looming slowdown, yet many analysts say the equities downturn is not over.

 Stock investors are under the illusion that the Fed will rescue the market from further decline by easing monetary policy, or what has become known as the Fed "put," said Steven Ricchiuto, U.S. chief economist at Mizuho Securities.